mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 A ship can only safely Jump when it is more than one hundred diameters distant from any object.
-A vessel could only Jump away from Earth when it is more than 1.27 million kilometres distant (as well as 140 million kilometres away from Sol and 300,000 kilometres away from the Moon).
+A vessel could only Jump away from Earth when it is more than 1.27 million kilometers distant (as well as 140 million kilometers away from Sol and 300,000 kilometers away from the Moon).
 Gravity can cause a Jump bubble to collapse prematurely, bringing a ship back into normal space early (so if a ship tried to Jump from Earth to Mars when the Sun was between